Is anyone prepared for artificial intelligence?

 “But I’m entitled to MORE!
 I demand even faster!
 Why should I have to think about what I want?
 They have artificial intelligence; so connect with my intelligence.
 Deliver to me BEFORE I think of it?
 I’m not their slave doing all the thinking/deciding work for them!”

 My wife and I laugh and agree that Ronny’s correct.
 We’re not Neanderthal farmers digging for roots in the ground.
 We first got animals and then tractors and then finally combines to relieve us of muscle-based farm labor.
 Nobody uses muscles to duplicate the work of a bulldozer.
-But thinking machines, making our decisions is different.
+But when it gets personal, when thinking machines make our own decisions for us, that’s different.
 My wife tells me, “I never want machines making decisions for me or telling me what to do.”

-But that’s not quite true.
-Machines relieve us of mental work today when they memorize phone numbers for us, drive our cars, and even edit the grammar we write.
+But she’s not quite telling the truth.
+Machines relieve us of mental work today when they memorize phone numbers, drive our cars, and even edit the grammar we write.
 If my wife doesn’t want artificial intelligence telling her what to do, why does she allow Waze to choose her driving routes?
 She wouldn’t make picnic plans without weather satellites and computers telling her what to do.
 But why should we stop there?
 Why take any muscle or mental jobs away from machines?
 Shouldn’t artificial intelligence perform all thinking effort as well as do all the calculating, planning, and evaluating for us?
 It no longer makes sense for us to physically drag a plow over a field.
 So why are we wasting our brains doing jobs AI machines can perform?

 What’s the endpoint of all this automation and artificial intelligence trend we experience?
 When all physical and mental effort is outsourced, will we just sit on the couch all day or revert to a condition of prenatal effortless stupor?
 Or maybe we will ascend to a higher plane of existence characterized by poetry, music, or spiritual awakening?
 Consider the freedom this advancement will do for your spiritually.
 It will be a quantum leap forward for your inner Zen monk.
 You could enter the Zen-do with a pure, thoughtless mind and become one with pure bliss.
 You could meditate, contemplate, levitate and never leave your seat.
 Come to think of it, such a state of bliss might resemble the first alternative vision of a prenatal stupor.
 But then don’t knock it till you try it.